Actindo-AG/Documentation/Payments/UserInterface/01a_ListAuthorizations.md

 ![Dependencies](../../Assets/Screenshots/Payments/Authorizations/AuthorizationDependencies.png "[Dependencies]")

-Because in general an authorization ticket has no dependencies to other entities in Actindo, this sub-tab is not relevant.
+Since an authorization ticket has no dependencies to other entities in Actindo  by default, this sub-tab is not relevant.

 ## Authorizations &ndash; Logs